jupyterhub/zero-to-jupyterhub-k8s/doc/source/upgrading.md

 ### `helm upgrade` command

 After modifying your `config.yaml` file according to the CHANGELOG, you will need
-<YOUR-RELEASE-NAME> to run the upgrade commands.
+<YOUR-HELM-RELEASE-NAME> to run the upgrade commands.
 To find <YOUR-RELEASE-NAME>:

 ```
 helm list